graphiti-api/graphiti/quickstart.md

   * SQL: `SELECT * FROM posts WHERE title = "My title!"`
   * Any filter not whitelisted will raise `JsonapiCompliable::BadFilter` error.
-  * All filter logic can be customized as one-offs:
+  * All filter logic can be customized:

     ```ruby
     # SELECT * from posts WHERE title LIKE 'My%'